 Here are the top 5 work habits you should try to boost your productivity.
 If you’re seeking a promotion, trying to pivot your career, or just simply looking to step your game up in the workplace, this post is for you.

-Emails can be a distraction, but it is one of the best ways to communicate inside and outside of your organization.
+Emails can be a distraction, but it is still one of the most common ways to communicate inside and outside of your organization.
 While absolutely necessary to many people’s daily work, email is a non-stop channel for communication that can seriously pull from your productivity.
 And even though it may only take you 5 minutes to jump in and reply to an email, the real cost is context switching.
 Bouncing between active work tasks to check and answer completely unrelated emails prevents you from entering a state of deep work.
 In fact, it can take 20 minutes to get back into the flow of what you were just doing when you context switch.
+And at the end of the day, professionals waste up to 9.8 hours/week on unproductive work like checking email, Slack, and browsing their to-do lists.

 Compartmentalizing your tasks, removing distractions, and finishing one thing before moving on to the next is a great approach to email.
 In fact, people who check email 3x a day feel less stressed than those who check it all the time, and actually respond to the same number of emails in 20% less time.
 So, by only checking your email during certain time blocks, you answer just as many emails, accomplish more tasks with less context switching, and improve your work-life balance by having less stress in your day that you carry home with you after work.